- Mapping the relationship between the NYK Group and biodiversity

 To prevent the cross-boundary movement of aquatic organism affecting the marine environment, in 2004 the IMO adopted the International Convention for the Control and Management of Ship's Ballast Water and Sediments.
-This convention will enter into force in September 2017.
+This convention entered into force in September 2017.
 Ahead of enforcement of the convention, the NYK Group began equipping its car carriers with a ballast water management system* that had received formal approval from Japan’s Ministry of Land, Infrastructure, Transport and Tourism in 2010.
-In fact, 70 of NYK’s owned and directly managed vessels had ballast water management systems as of the end of March 2017.
+In fact, 82 of NYK’s owned and directly managed vessels had ballast water management systems as of the end of March 2018.

 - * Ballast Water Management System